 As you rotate your body, you risk pulled muscles in the hip area.
 Make sure to stretch your hip muscles well after warming up.

 You engage your shoulder in both the take-away and follow-through of your swing.
-It is an area that is at risk for strains and sprains .
+It is an area that is at risk for strains and sprains.
 Work on stretching and strengthening the shoulder.
 Try lateral shoulder raises with dumbbells or rotator cuff exercises (such as internal and external rotations with a dumbbell).

 The shock at impact—between the club and the ball or the ground—is largely absorbed by the elbow muscles and tendons.
-Tendinopathy at the elbow is a risk that increases if your technique is poor.
+Tendinopathy at the elbow is a risk that increases if your technique is incorrect.

 Like tennis players, golfers sometimes suffer from tendonitis of the wrist as a result of repeatedly extending and flexing the joint.
 And if you miss the ball and hit the ground, the muscles and tendons of your wrist absorb much of that impact, as well.

 There are several bones in your hand—the hamate bone and the navicular (or scaphoid) bone, for example—that are susceptible to chipping or breakage when playing golf.
-Usually the breaks result from hitting the ground instead of the ball.
+Usually, the breaks result from hitting the ground instead of the ball.
 Good technique and solid ball contact will prevent most of these injuries.

 Some players experience arthritic changes in knuckle bones.
 Though the changes are not caused by golfing, they affect the way these players hold the club.
-If arthritis pain creating problems for you, see your doctor to discuss treatment options.
+If arthritis pain is creating problems for you, see your doctor to discuss treatment options.

 You would not think the fairly simple putting motion could cause an injury, but it can.
 You need good flexibility and strength in your hamstrings to avoid pulling them when you're putting.